Holiday Notice

 • Running experiments and leveraging insights to inform what product to build.
 Rapid learning is a key competency in the uncertain world of product discovery.
 It’s imperative for senior product managers to design good experiments (e.g. frame hypotheses, make them measurable, test for customer behavior) to maximize learnings and inform product decisions.

 • Understanding the product and its lifecycle.
 The best senior product managers live and breathe their products.
 There is little about the product and its lifecycle that they do not know.
-And because the product moves through a product lifecycle, the senior product manager must know how to evolve the structure and composition of the product team.
+As the product moves through the product lifecycle, the senior product manager must know how to evolve the structure and composition of the product team.

 Investing in training to grow and retain talent